 The labyrinthine streets, the arches, the arcades, the houses and the palaces will take you on a journey through time.

-An extensive self-contained area, with outstanding Venetian buildings, which also incorporate elements of subsequent Turkish interventions.
+The most beautiful city in Crete, an extensive self-contained area, with outstanding Venetian buildings, which also incorporate elements of subsequent Turkish interventions.
 The labyrinthine streets, the arches, the arcades, the houses and the palaces will take you on a journey through time.

-The Town of Patmos grew up around the fortress-monastery of St. John in the late 16th c.
+The Town of Patmos island grew up around the fortress-monastery of St. John in the late 16th c.

 The Town of Patmos (Hora) grew up around the fortress-monastery of St. John in the late 16th c.
 It lies due south and above the port of Skala, and is connected with it by a narrow avenue of eucalyptus trees.
 With its three small squares and dense construction, the village is divided into connecting quarters such as Kritika, Apithia, Allotina and Pezoula.
 There are many interesting churches of the 15th, 16th and 17th c. to see.